 HERITAGE HIGHLIGHTS: 12th century tympanum

-The 12th century church of St John the Baptist in Tredington is known for its picturesque wooden tower, which dates to at least the Tudor period.
-The unusual tower is entirely of timber.
+The 12th-century church of St John the Baptist in Tredington is known for its picturesque wooden tower, which dates to at least the Tudor period.
+The unusual tower is made entirely of timber.
 Its odd shape makes it look like a dovecote, and gave rise to the local nickname of 'the pigeons house'.
 The tower appears in a popular piece of doggerel;

 "Dirty Tredington, wooden steeple,

 Wicked parson, funny people."

 Another version of the poem calls the parson funny and the people wicked!